Rural Energy for America Program (REAP) Frequently Asked Questions

 To join our e-mail list-serve on REAP and related agricultural energy issues, click here.
 We will not share your e-mail address with other organizations.

-The program is open to agricultural producers and rural small businesses, including most rural electric cooperatives.
+The program is open to agricultural producers and rural small businesses, including rural electric cooperatives.
 To be eligible, you must be actively involved in the business and the proposed project.
-You must also show a “demonstrated financial need” for grant funding.
+With the new final rule issued in December 2014, it is no longer required to show a “demonstrated financial need” for grant funding.
 Farmers must derive the majority of their income from farming.

 - “Rural” means a community of fewer than 50,000 people not located within a larger metropolitan area.
 To determine whether a potential project is in a rural area, use the rural area determination map.